BishopFox/sliver/server/gobfuscate/README.md

+# Sliver / gobfuscate

+__This directory contains a highly modified version of gobfuscate__

 # gobfuscate

 When you compile a Go binary, it contains a lot of information about your source code: field names, strings, package paths, etc. If you want to ship a binary without leaking this kind of information, what are you to do?